 ➲ Cool completely.

-Resist the urge to cut into it early.
-Let it cool in the pan for 10 minutes, then transfer to a wire rack and cool for at least 1 hour.
-Cutting too soon traps steam and ruins the texture.
+Resist the urge to cut into your bread right away!
+Let it cool in the pan for about 10 minutes to firm up slightly, then carefully lift it out using the parchment and transfer it to a wire rack.
+Allow it to cool for at least 1 hour.
+Cutting too soon traps steam inside the loaf, which can make the crumb gummy and dense.
+Patience here ensures a soft, airy texture and perfect slices every time.

 This bread stays fresh at room temperature for up to 2 days.
 Store it in a sealed bag or wrap it in foil.
 For longer shelf life, slice it and freeze with parchment between slices.
 It toasts straight from the freezer like a dream.